ZJU-Fangyin/ZJU-Fangyin/README.md

 ### About me

-❗️ I am currently looking for a **post-doc** position in the field of AI4Science and natural language processing.
+❗️ I am currently looking for a **post-doc** position in the field of AI4Science/NLP/KG.
 Feel free to reach me if you are interested in my research!

 - 👨‍🎓 Phd student in [Computer Science](http://www.en.cs.zju.edu.cn/) from [Zhejiang University](http://www.zju.edu.cn/english)